 b) UCOP Certified Cost or Pricing Data for Federal Contract Purchases – The Supplier will need to complete this form when UC uses Federal Non-Commercial Contract funds for sole-sourced goods/services purchases that are ≥$750,000.

 II.
-For non-federally funded purchases ≥$100,000, three additional criteria may also be considered for a bid exemption (these exemptions do not apply for federally-funded purchases):
+For non-federally funded purchases ≥$100,000, four justifications may be considered for a bid exemption (these exemptions do not apply for federally-funded purchases):

 - Sole source: A “sole source” is a rare occurrence in the marketplace that can be defined as any contract entered into without a competitive process, based on a justification that only one known source exists or that only one single supplier can fulfill the requirements.
 Compatibility to match existing equipment.

 - Professional or personal services: Professional services include: medicine, medical services, legal, accounting, architectural, or engineering services.
 (Supplier has a professional license; is licensed by a regulatory body; and/or is able to obtain professional errors and omissions insurance).
 Personal services that are technical or unique functions that are distinctly qualified to render the services; such as performing arts or artists.

 - Unusual & compelling urgency: Failure to act immediately might result in significant bodily harm, significant property loss or damage, violations of law or of University policies or cause significant liability to the UC or to members of the UC community.